yatinkumbhare/puppet-rjil/README.md

 }
 ````

-Those nodes definitions should inculde whatever classes are required to configure those
+Those nodes definitions should include whatever classes are required to configure those
 roles.

 ### external modules